PhiWag97/golden-plate/README.md

 # golden-plate
-Kiosk Controller for Banana Pi: Search for a Website in LAN-Network (Healthcheck + Discovery)
+Kiosk Controller for Banana Pi: Search for a Website in a LAN-Network (Healthcheck + Discovery)